 The COVID-19 pandemic requires that some general modifications be made to the Event Rules listed in this manual in order to permit Science Olympiad competitions to continue in a way that reflects best public health, disease prevention, and personal safety practices.
-The modifications listed here will be in effect for all Science Olympiad competitions, regardless of level (e.g., Invitational, Regional, State, National), or type (e.g., In-Person, Satellite SO, mini SO).
-As the pandemic is ever evolving, these modifications may be amended or rescinded as local conditions warrant.
-If changes are made the Tournament Director for the affected tournament will make an announcement to all participating teams as soon as possible.
+The following modifications may be applied by the Tournament Director, if necessary, for all Science Olympiad competitions, regardless of level (e.g., Invitational, Regional, State, National), or type (e.g., In-Person, Satellite SO, mini SO).
+If changes are made, the Tournament Director for the affected tournament will make an announcement to all participating teams as soon as possible.

-- 1. If not already allowed, each individual participant can have a personal set of reference materials (e.g., binders, single sheets of paper), calculator, or other academic resource as specified in the specific event rule for use during the competition to facilitate social distancing, isolation, and to prevent resource sharing.
+- 1. If social distancing is being enforced, each individual participant can have a personal set of reference materials (e.g., binders, single sheets of paper), calculator, or other academic resource as specified in the specific event rule for use during the competition.
 Personal sets of resource materials must meet all the criteria established in the specific event rule.
 This does not apply to Recommended Lab Equipment for Division B or Division C Chemistry Events or tool kits for Build Events. - 2.
 Given local conditions, participants may not be able to be in the same location as their partner during competition.
 Tournaments will allow designated partners to compete from separate locations and competing teams will only need one device for Build or Hybrid with Build Events. - 3.
 At the discretion of the Tournament Director, portions of Hybrid Events containing hands-on activities as well as Build and Lab Events may be dropped from the tournament or be conducted as trial events. - 4.
-At the discretion of the Tournament Director and Event Supervisors completion time may be used as a tiebreaker for Core Knowledge and other events where a test either written or online is used.
+At the discretion of the Tournament Director and Event Supervisors, completion time may be used as a tiebreaker for Core Knowledge and other events where a written or online test is used.